What is Botox® wrinkle reduction treatment?

 Who should not have treatment with Botulinum Toxin?

 Botulinum toxin should not be used in women who are pregnant or breastfeeding.
 The manufacturers have not performed clinical studies in this group for obvious reasons.
 If you are currently trying for a baby, you will be advised to delay any cosmetic treatment.
 Patients who have any diseases that affect muscle activity, bleeding disorders or are taking drugs that affect bleeding time, may be advised against undergoing anti-wrinkle injections.
 You should be prepared to tell your practitioner about any medication which you are taking and any allergies you have.

 The first step

-of your journey is to book a complimentary, non-obligatory consultation allowing you the opportunity to discuss your area of concern, the treatment you are considering, and your suitability for treatment.
+of your journey is to book a non-obligatory consultation giving you the opportunity to discuss your area of concern, the treatment you are considering, and your suitability for treatment.